Adriendev/Sampling-Music-Quizz/JS/README.md

 ### Issues

 - Not responsive with mobile
-- Need to add two difficulty levels
+- Difficulty levels
 - Timer
+- Make the iframe react and start at each click

 -----